-Malaria Consortium has focused on strengthening monitoring, evaluation and surveillance systems to support efforts to control emerging resistance to artemisinin in Southeast Asia – particularly among vulnerable and hard-to-reach populations.
-We have a strong record of implementing successful projects across the region and are recognised as being among the foremost experts on the development of resistance response strategies in the region, demonstrated by our Technical Director’s role on the WHO Malaria Policy Advisory Committee and WHO’s Technical Expert Group for Antimalarial Drug Resistance and Containment.
+We are focused on strengthening monitoring, evaluation and surveillance systems to support efforts to control emerging resistance to artemisinin in Southeast Asia – particularly among vulnerable and hard-to-reach populations.
+We have a strong record of implementing successful projects across the region and are recognised as being among the foremost experts on the development of resistance response strategies in the region.

 Parasite resistance to malaria treatments is not a recent occurrence; it first appeared in the 1970s and 1980 when the antimalarial medicines of the time began to lose their effectiveness.
-Artemisinin based combination therapies (ACTs) are now the most effective drugs, but face similar challenges as resistance re-emerges in Southeast Asia.
-Preventing the spread of antimalarial drug resistance in Southeast Asia – and the development of resistance in other parts of Asia, Africa and beyond – is a global public health priority.
-Malaria Consortium supports continuous monitoring of drug resistance in malaria-endemic countries along with research into the various contributing factors, enabling health authorities and practitioners to control the spread of drug resistance more effectively.
+Artemisinin based combination therapies remain the most effective drugs, but face similar challenges as resistance re-emerges in parts of Southeast Asia.
+Limiting the spread of antimalarial drug resistance in the region – and the development of resistance in other parts of Asia, Africa and beyond – is a global public health priority.
+To help achieve this, we are supporting continuous monitoring of drug resistance in malaria-endemic countries along with research into the various contributing factors.
+This in turn, helps health authorities and practitioners control the spread of drug resistance more effectively.

-Malaria Consortium is carrying out research on the distribution, impact and management of insecticide resistance and is a key player in shaping the view of the malaria community on the steps needed to address this challenge.
+We are carrying out research on the distribution, impact and management of insecticide resistance and we are a key player in shaping the view of the malaria community on the steps needed to address this challenge.
 We are also working on the implementation of effective interventions in close partnership with health services in endemic countries and global and local organisations involved in malaria control.